 Road to Recovery

 So, this is my journal on my road to recovery.
 I want to see how long it will take for Google to reinstate the URLs.
-I’m tracking the site every day and making observations in Google Sheets.

-Before submitting a DMCA counter notice, I investigated the URLs that the competitor claimed I copied from him.
+Before submitting a DMCA counter notice, I investigated the URLs that the competitor claimed I had copied content from him.
 The content is different, except that they were optimized for the same keywords as theirs.
 Nothing wrong with this.

 Next, I checked the images on the URLs that were removed from the SERPs.
 The images were sourced from the manufacturer and, therefore, the complainant has no right to claim I stole them from him/her/them.

-Next, is filing the DMCA counter notice.
+The next step is is filing the DMCA counter notice.

 Update 1: 8th June.
 Submitted my DMCA counter notice